 We recommend contacting Emilia of St Tropez House when looking for a villa for sale in Saint Tropez.
 You will be requested to provide your preferences for the property including budget, preferred location and style.
 Emilia will provide you with a relevant selection, and within that list will hopefully be your future home.
 Villas in and around Saint Tropez are highly sought after for many reasons however one key aspect of their attractiveness is their potential of buying to let.
 Several investors will purchase a property to let it out during the peak season as an important return on investment.

 Countless celebrities have visited St Tropez at least once, thanks to its world-class reputation, invite-only events and luxurious establishments.
 Star-studded events such as the recently launched Mental Health Gala by Aurora Institute welcomed top athletes, models and entertainers to Saint Tropez in an effort to raise global awareness about this important issue.
 This famous French village has also played host to top models such as Kate Moss and Cara Delavigne, TV personalities like Piers Morgan, actors such as Leonardo DiCaprio and Samuel L Jackson, singers like J Lo, and sports stars like Neymar.
 However, we also see top politicians, tech personalities and more wandering St Tropez’s picturesque streets or relaxing on the golden sands of Pampelonne.

 21) Have you spotted Karl Lagerfeld in St Tropez?

-When he was still alive, Karl Lagerfield was often spotted in St Tropez, whether he was grabbing a drink in Senequier, strolling along the port, or exploring the little streets of St Tropez old town.
+When still alive, Karl Lagerfield was often spotted in St Tropez, whether he was grabbing a drink in Senequier, strolling along the port, or exploring the little streets of St Tropez old town.
 He went nowhere without his personal secretary Sebastien Jondeau, and was easy to spot thanks to his instantly recognisable sense of style – he always wore a tailored suit and trademark gloves, with his white hair in a ponytail.